Octiv Digital

 In the above example, the property description comes from the MLS and is duplicated across thousands of sites.
 A quick search in Google shows the extent of the duplication:

-Knowing that property listing pages will be considered duplicate content by Google, it’s important to focus on content you can control.
+Knowing that property listing pages will be considered duplicate content by Google, focusing on content you can control is essential.
 With that said, you’ll still want to be sure your individual property listing pages use basic on-page optimizations like titles, descriptions, clean URLs, etc.

 You’re likely not going to rank individual property pages.
-This is an area where bigger national sites swallow up the market simply because of their authority and depth in the space.
-However, this gives you an opportunity to focus on your specific areas of service like condo buildings, hyper targeted neighborhoods and communities, or price-focused pages if that resonates best with your clients.
+This area is where bigger national sites swallow up the market simply because of their authority and depth in the space.
+However, this gives you an opportunity to focus on your specific areas of service like condo buildings, hyper-targeted neighborhoods and communities, or price-focused pages if that resonates best with your clients.

-Begin researching new content ideas through a common keyword explorer like SEMRush or Ahrefs.
-Try searching for your “city + real estate” to start to see what kind of content is currently ranking and by whom.
-You may want to include additional keyword modifiers like “luxury” to further refine your search parameters.
-The more long-tail you can get while still being relevant to your clients, the better.
+Research new content ideas through a common keyword explorer like SEMRush or Ahrefs.
+Try searching for your “city + real estate” to see what kind of content is currently ranking and by whom.
+You may want to include additional keyword modifiers like “luxury” to refine your search parameters further.
+The more long-tail you can get while being relevant to your clients, the better.

 Another great way to find potential search terms you can translate into content on your site is through a broad match campaign in Google Ads.
-This keyword match type allows you to cast a wide net to discover how people are actually reaching your site with very specific search terms.
-Allow the campaign to run for a minimum of 30 days to ensure you collect the best data possible.
+This keyword match type allows you to cast a wide net to discover how people are reaching your site with precise search terms.
+Allow the campaign to run for at least 30 days to ensure you collect the best data possible.

 Once the campaign has enough data compiled, begin sifting through search terms to identify those with the highest engagement rate (clicks).
-Avoid trying to optimize for searches with the highest impressions as they might be outside of your reach.
+Avoid optimizing for searches with the highest impressions, as they might be outside your reach.
 Long-tail searches are key with a real estate SEO strategy.

 Create Unique Landing Pages

 You may also consider applying this strategy to price tiers.
-Sort all of your listings by property type, location and then by price, allowing searchers to find your content with phrases like “single family homes under $500,000 in [city]”.
+Sort all of your listings by property type, location, and then price, allowing searchers to find your content with phrases like “single-family homes under $500,000 in [city].”
 Again, bigger sites will not go in-depth with their content for searches like this.
 You have the opportunity to create better content and rank higher.

 Unique Content is Key